mod-audio/mod-plugin-builder/README.md

 This repository contains the toolchain and libraries used in MOD Devices.

-It allows developers to locally build plugins for MOD Duo and also prepare for Cloud builds.<br/>
+It allows developers to locally build plugins for MOD devices and also prepare for Cloud builds.<br/>
 Currently this builder only supports Linux hosts.<br/>
 If you're not running Linux see this [HowTo](http://wiki.moddevices.com/wiki/How_To_Use_Docker_Toolbox_With_MPB).